Comparisons13 min read

 Which tool is better for print-on-demand sellers in 2026?

 Placeit, and it's not really a debate.
 The sheer volume and variety of apparel mockups — t-shirts, hoodies, all-over-print, embroidery — is unmatched anywhere else at this price point.
 The annual plan at ~$89.69/year pays for itself quickly if you're regularly listing products on Etsy, Redbubble, or Merch by Amazon.
-Run the numbers for your own volume and you'll see it fast.
+Run the numbers for your own volume and you'll see it immediately.

 Does Canva Pro include commercial usage rights?